jamesainslie/dot/docs/reference/features.md

 **As a user**, I want to safely remove symlinks for specified packages, so that I can cleanly uninstall configurations.

-**As a cautious user**, I want the tool to only remove links pointing to the stow directory and never touch my personal files, so that I can avoid accidental data loss.
+**As a cautious user**, I want the tool to only remove links pointing to the package directory and never touch my personal files, so that I can avoid accidental data loss.

 **As a user**, I want automatic cleanup of empty directories after link removal, so that my filesystem stays tidy.